Shifteon/Notepad/README.md

 # Overview

-Notepad is a simple webapp for creating and storing notes.
+Notepad is a simple web app for creating and storing notes.
 It also contains support for multiple users.

 I hope to create a fun and easy note taking experience that can be accessed anywhere.